 However, I have to repeat this again: PLEASE be careful when you descend to Suicide Cliff.
 There have been incidences in the past where hikers were injured and even died.
 So please, please, please, be careful!

-I wouldn’t recommend it if you are hiking solo even though there are many hikers around.
-Take the longer route and enjoy the scenery; it is safer.
+I recommend taking the longer route and enjoying the scenery; it is safer.

 Backtrack to the end of Elephant Hill trail and descend down Kowloon Peak mountain